PROJECT: Training and capacity building for negotiators

 - Develop an evidence base to demonstrate the impact of this training and similar training exercises on the ability of the poorest and most climate vulnerable countries to participate and influence the negotiations.

-The key activities under this project will be:
+The key activities under this project were:

 - Training needs assessment: Carry out a high-level training needs assessment in order to inform the development of the training and capacity building programme.